Skip to main content

 Ubangi River Region

-River communities with cuisine centered on fresh fish from the Ubangi River.
-Makara (fried fish) is the specialty, along with fish stews.
+River communities here build their cooking around fresh fish from the Ubangi.
+Makara (fried fish) is the specialty, with fish stews close behind.

 Signature Dishes: